USDA eligibility for 2022

 - 1.00% upfront fee, based on the loan size (can be rolled into the loan balance)

 - 0.35% annual fee, based on the remaining principal balance

-As a real-life example of how USDA mortgage insurance works, let’s say that a home buyer in Cary, North Carolina is borrowing $200,000 to buy a home with no money down.
+As a real-life example of how USDA mortgage insurance works, let’s say that a home buyer in rural Franklin County, New York is borrowing a loan amount of $200,000 to buy a home with no money down.

 The buyer’s mortgage insurance costs include a $2,000 upfront mortgage insurance premium, plus a monthly $58.33 payment for mortgage insurance.

 Note that the USDA upfront mortgage insurance is not required to be paid as cash.
 It can be added to your loan balance to reduce the funds required at closing.